onlyhavecans/squirrels.wtf/content/posts/2018-10-21-feelings-on-todays-article.md

 categories: [ramblings]
 ---

-I'm exceptionally upset and disturbed over the New York Times article about a memo looking to define trans people out of existence as a part of Title IX.
+I'm exceptionally upset and disturbed over the New York Times article[^1] about a memo looking to define trans people out of existence as a part of Title IX.

+[^1]: Instead of linking to the New York Times article because they don't need my link love go to [The Mary Sue](https://www.themarysue.com/trump-transgender-rights-attack/) where they talk about it.

 It's not even the memo or the attempt to change Title IX actually.
 (Here is where you link in 6mo when I need to eat my own words) I doubt the ability to get something like that passed and standing up in courts.